 This project was born out of a desire to create something meaningful for students, while combining my seemingly disjointed interests and experiences.
-My formal education includes the study of history, mathematics, and secondary education and my mathematics teaching career has taken me to the Navajo Nation; Albuquerque, NM; Colombia; and now, New Zealand.
+My formal education includes the study of history, mathematics, and secondary education and my mathematics teaching career has taken me to the Navajo Nation; Albuquerque, NM; Colombia; New Zealand; and now back to my home state of Vermont.
 Each of these experiences has pushed me to think differently about what education could, and should, be for teachers and students.
 Although I love teaching math (or maths), I have increasingly seen a need among my students and within myself to connect to the world outside of the classroom.
 For me, this has meant exploring the outdoors by bike, foot, or ski and seeking opportunities to travel.
 These experiences have taught me lessons I could never learn from a book, though material I learned in the classroom has often provided the initial spark to embark on the next adventure.
 One thing that has become very apparent is math’s usefulness for communicating across cultures.
 Students in Colombia were able to communicate their work to me despite the language barrier we experienced due to a lack of mastery of each other’s languages.

 Before going further with the idea of math being a language for international cooperation, it is important to acknowledge that mathematics breaks down into the worlds of pure and applied mathematics.
 Pure mathematicians ask questions and then pursue them to their logical end, caring little about application.
 Applied mathematicians care more about the applications of mathematics rather than why the techniques work.
 Fortunately, there is a place for both in this world and their work is often complementary, though the benefits of pure math research may take centuries to present itself.
 For example, modern cryptography is based on number theory research from centuries ago.
-The inventors of that math were trying to satisfy their own curiosity, obviously unable to envision applications in a field that did not yet exist.
+The originators of number theory were trying to satisfy their own curiosity, obviously unable to envision internet security applications, given computers were still centuries away from being invented.
 Regardless, modern society and online banking have benefited from the work of applied mathematicians putting this pure work to use in the modern world.
 Furthermore, the field of GIS still relies on the Pythagorean Theorem, one of math’s oldest, and most famous, theorems.
 Pythagoras and his followers were not interested in the applications of their theorem, but were impressed by its beauty, though it was also the source of much distress once they realized it could produce irrational numbers such as the square root of two.
 But this is a story for another time.
 Right now, this project is based on the assumption that students deserve the chance to experience both branches and pursue the one that piques their curiosity.